pnnl/ExaGO/docs/web/sopflow.md

 \end{aligned}
  ```

 where $N_s$ is the number of scenarios and $p_i$ is the probability of the scenario.
 Each scenario is implemented as an optimal power flow formulation.
 See [OPFLOW](opflow.md).
-The last equation is the coupling between the 2nd stage forecast deviationscenarios and the base case.
+The last equation is the coupling between the 2nd stage forecast deviations and the base case.
 Depending on the `mode`, SOPFLOW can either be `preventive` (mode = 0) or `corrective` (mode = 1).
-In the preventive, the PV and PQ generator real power is not allowed to deviate from its base-case solution.
-The corrective mode allows deviation of the PV and PQ generator real power from the base-case dispatch constrained by its 30-min. ramp rate capability.
+In the preventive mode, generator real power output is fixed to the base-case values except for any renewable generation (wind, solar), and generators at reference bus(es).The corrective mode allows deviation of the PV and PQ generator real power from the base-case dispatch constrained by its 30-min. ramp rate capability.

 ### Usage